 Once there is a weak spot, every car that travels over it worsens the problem, and eventually a section of the material will fail.
 The most common cause is the freeze/thaw cycle.
 The ice/snow melts during the day filling cracks with water.
 At night the water freezes and expands, popping out the asphalt.

 Potholes and other roadway failures are repaired by the Street Division in order of priority.
-The goal is to respond to all potholes within 24 hours of being notified.
 The problem is corrected initially by installing a temporary patching material.
 Then areas needing repair are prioritized by size, number and street traffic volume to see if more extensive roadway repairs are warranted.
 More information regarding larger projects such as reconstruction, mill and overlay or the annual Seal Coat Project may be found under Engineering Projects.

 Report a Pothole

-To report potholes, please call the Public Works Department at 507-444-4350 or submit a Public Works Maintenance Request Form.
+To report potholes, please call the Public Works Department at 507-444-4350 or submit an online SeeClickFix ticket using Report a Concern.